 Blair Maynes never thought he’d be designing and selling lightsabers for a living, but as the founder and owner of the Salt Lake Saber Co, that’s exactly what he does.
-The Salt Lake Saber Co Etsy store, which Maynes started in 2014, sells ‘found parts’ style lightsaber hilts, made mostly out of hardware parts.
+The Salt Lake Saber Co Etsy store [AFFILIATE LINK], which Maynes started in 2014, sells ‘found parts’ style lightsaber hilts, made mostly out of hardware parts.

 In addition to handmade empty hilts and stunt sabers (no sound), the custom saber company also sells accessories like blade plugs, stands and even a Lightsaber Bridal Bouquet Holder and Lightsaber Cake Knife set for Star Wars-themed weddings.